yusukeyoshino/relayfy-assignment/README.md

 ## How to start

-Clone this repository and run the command.

-    npm install

-Then run the local server using VSCode live server extension.
+Clone this repository and run the local server using VSCode live server extension.

 ## Dependencies